wences-sanchez/Knowledge-Base/pages/Introduction to Containers w%2F Docker, Kubernetes & OpenShift.md

 			- What is a Dockerfile?
 				- A Dockerfile is the blueprint from which an image is built.
 The Dockerfile outlines all the steps to be taken to build the desired image; Docker then builds that image.
 				- It's important to note the difference between a container and an image, which can also be called a container image.
 				- These are not interchangeable terms, but rather two distinct things.
 An image is an immutable file that contains the source code, libraries, and dependencies that are necessary for an application to run.
+That immutability means that images are read-only; if you change an image, you create a new image.
 				- In a sense, images are templates or blueprints for a container.
 				- ==You can also think of images as snapshots of a container.==
 				- A container is therefore a running image.